 You may have heard this tune via this blog or Facebook, but I’ve finally recorded a more professional version, which chronicles this story which has been told and retold numerous times.
 I keep waiting for Hollywood to come calling for the movie rights, but alas, it has not happened.
 Yet.

-So, unless you decide to add a Stalker Tunes CD to your stocking/stalking, here’s your dose of Cornell for Christmas:
+So here’s your dose of Cornell for Christmas:

 (Click on it to play; right-click on the link to download.
 And Merry Christmas.
 And Happy Hanukkah.
 Sorry, no Kwanzaa love here.)